json-schema-org/json-schema-spec/specs/jsonschema-validation.md

 - SHOULD clearly document how and to what degree each format attribute is validated.

-[^3]: The expectation is that for simple formats such as date-time, syntactic validation will be thorough.
-For a complex format such as email addresses, which are the amalgamation of various standards and numerous adjustments over time, with obscure and/or obsolete rules that may or may not be restricted by other applications making use of the value, a minimal validation is sufficient.
-For example, an instance string that does not contain an "@" is clearly not a valid email address, and an "email" or "hostname" containing characters outside of 7-bit ASCII is likewise clearly invalid.

-The requirement for minimal validation of format values in general is intentionally vague and permissive, due to the complexity involved in many of the attributes.
-Note in particular that the requirement is limited to syntactic checking; implementations SHOULD NOT attempt to send an email, connect to a URL, or otherwise check the existence of an entity identified by a format instance.
+The requirement for validation of format values in general is limited to syntactic checking; implementations SHOULD NOT attempt to send an email, connect to a URL, or otherwise check the existence of an entity identified by a format instance.

 #### Custom format attributes